Below is the error structure returned by Dfns API.

 Solutions:

-- Use a unique
+- For idempotency conflicts: use a unique

 - Check the